Galena Park Isd

 District-Level NCES Analysis

-GALENA PARK ISD operates 25 public schools serving 21,392 students, placing it in the mid-size range in Texas.
-The school portfolio breaks down into 16 other, 5 middle, 4 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 20,632 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Harris County County.
+Galena Park Isd operates 25 public schools serving 21,392 students, placing it in the mid-size range in Texas.
+The school portfolio breaks down into 16 combined, 5 middle, 4 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Harris County.

-Academic infrastructure includes 2 of 25 schools offering Advanced Placement (42 AP courses district-wide), a 523.6:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 21.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 2 of 25 schools offering Advanced Placement (42 AP courses district-wide), a 523.6:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 17.8% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 84.8% Hispanic or Latino, 11.7% African American, 2.2% White across the district's schools.
+Its most demographically mixed campus is Dr Shirley J Williamson El, with a diversity index of 55.3/100.

-North Shore Senior High accounts for 20.8% of all GALENA PARK ISD student enrollment
+North Shore Senior High accounts for 20.0% of all Galena Park Isd student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means GALENA PARK ISD-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Galena Park Isd-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data

-GALENA PARK ISD school enrollment ranges from 1 students (lowest) to 4,284 students (highest), a spread of 4,283 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+Galena Park Isd school enrollment ranges from 1 students (lowest) to 4,284 students (highest), a spread of 4,283 students.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data